weihao1115/MMLU-ProX/README.md

 ## Usage
-Please check the pull request here: https://github.com/EleutherAI/lm-evaluation-harness/tree/29908e669b51c4f25740501afb411894a9e1cf60/lm_eval/tasks/mmlu_prox.
-It contains all 29 languages.

-We are working on a new evaluation system beyond `lm-evaluation-harness`, please stay tuned.
-To reproduce the results posted in our paper, we support vLLM evaluation by `lm-evaluation-harness` by the following command:
+To reproduce the results posted in our paper, we support vLLM evaluation by `lm-evaluation-harness` ([Here](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/tasks/mmlu_prox)) by the following command:
 ```
 model_id=<your-target-model>
 tensor_parallel_size=<number-of-gpu-you-want-to-use>